Central Valley / San Jose

 Attending a performance by the National Symphony Orchestra, one of Latin America’s best, is a highlight of any visit.
 A few blocks away, on the 11th floor of the National Insurance Building (INS), is the Jade Museum, with the largest collection of pre-Columbian jade in the Americas.

 Topping the list, literally, of things to do around San Jose are the drive-up volcanoes: Poás and Irazú, towering 8,870 and 11,260 feet, respectively, above sea level.
+Unfortunately, as of this writing the Poas Volcano National Park remains closed to due to recent activity.

 Among the lovely towns of the Central Valley, one of the most popular is Sarchí.
-Long at the center of Costa Rica’s oxcart production and more recently, home to a thriving crafts industry, Sarchí attracts visitors looking for local handcrafts and souvenirs.
+Long at the center of Costa Rica’s oxcart production and more recently, home to a thriving crafts industry, Sarchí attracts visitors looking for local handcrafts and souvenirs